Skip to content

 The battle between boys and bots is on in this funny, fast-paced novel.

 They may be brainiacs, but they’re just like everyone else: They fight with one another, watch too much TV, eat Chinese food, and hate walking their dogs.
 Well, maybe not just like everyone because Ken’s best friend Dan has been building robots.
-He then secretly sent one to each of the EngiNerds, never letting them know he’s the mastermind.
+He then secretly sent one to each of the EngiNerds, never letting them know he was the mastermind.

 But be careful what you wish for: Dan’s robot, Greeeg, may look innocent, but his ravenous consumption of food—comestibles—turns him into a butt-blasting bot.
 And once the other robots ‘come alive’ it’s up to the motley crew of EngiNerds to not only save the day but save the planet! [chapter book, ages 8 and up]